CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Methods

 \subsection{Coordinate-based network}

-In a typical neural field algorithm, the target quantity is represented as a continuous function with respect to coordinates.
-Specifically in our problem, we train an MLP that takes coordinates as input and outputs image intensities.
-Given a normalized d-dimensional coordinate $\bm{x} \in \mathbb{R}^d$, where each component lies in [-1,1], we use $\bm{t}_x = \{t^i_{\bm{x}}\}$ and $\bm{s}_x = \{s^i_{\bm{x}}\}$ to denote the intensities at position $\bm{x}$, where $t_x^i$ refers to the intensity value in $I_t^i$ and $s^i_x$ refers to the intensity value in $I_s^i$, respectively.
-Hence, the function $\Phi$ can be formulated as a pixel-wise mapping that generates intensities over a d-dimensional space:
+In a typical neural field algorithm, a quantity defined over spacetime, such as an RGB intensity or a signed distance function, is represented as a neural network that maps coordinates to the quantity.
+Specifically in our problem, we train an MLP that takes coordinates as input and outputs intensities of the target MRI sequences.
+Given a normalized $d$-dimensional coordinate $\bm{x} \in \mathbb{R}^d$, where each component lies in [-1,1], we use $\bm{t}_x = \{t^i_{\bm{x}}\}$ and $\bm{s}_x = \{s^i_{\bm{x}}\}$ to denote the intensities at position $\bm{x}$, where $t_x^i$ refers to the intensity value in $I_t^i$ and $s^i_x$ refers to the intensity value in $I_s^i$, respectively.
+Hence, the function $\Phi$ can be formulated as a pixel-wise mapping that generates intensities over a d-dimensional space: \begin{linenomath}

-where $\bm{z}$ is a latent code that contains instance-specific information.
-By applying the mapping function $\Phi$ to all the coordinates, we can obtain the estimated target images $\hat{\bm{I}_t} = \{\hat{I^i_t}\}$.
+\end{linenomath} where $\bm{z}$ is a latent code that contains instance-specific information.
+During inference, the target images $\hat{\bm{I}_t} = \{\hat{I^i_t}\}$ are obtained by intensity prediction via sampling from the entire grid via $\Phi$.

 A network directly operating on the Cartesian coordinates tends to fit the low-frequency signals first and, as a result, fails to reconstruct the high-frequency image details \citep{mildenhall2021,rahaman2019spectral}.
 One popular approach to overcome this problem is to map the Cartesian coordinates to a higher dimensional space via positional encoding $\gamma: \mathbb{R}^d \rightarrow \mathbb{R}^m$.
-In the proposed model, we use sinusoidal functions to perform positional encoding as follows \citep{zhong2019reconstructing}:
+In the proposed model, we use sinusoidal functions to perform positional encoding as follows \citep{zhong2019reconstructing}: \begin{linenomath}

-where $m$ is a frequency parameter.
-Positional encoding can also be seen as Fourier feature mapping, which enables the network to fit the neural field containing high-frequency variation.
+\end{linenomath} where $m$ is a frequency parameter.
+Positional encoding can also be seen as Fourier feature mapping of the Cartesian coordinates.
+By using positional encoding as the input of the MLP, we enable the network to fit the neural field containing high-frequency variation.